 Tips and tricks

-- This smoothie makes a little over 16 ounces, which is good for one large serving or two small servings.
-If you need more than that, I would work in batches rather than adding double ingredients to the blender to make sure there is enough room in the blender to easily combine the ingredients.
+- If you need more than 16 ounces, work in batches rather than adding double ingredients to the blender, to make sure there is enough room in the blender to easily combine the ingredients.

-I prefer to use frozen fruit for this smoothie because it helps the smoothie have a nice, thick and creamy texture.
+I prefer to use frozen fruit for this pineapple banana smoothie because it helps the smoothie have a nice, thick and creamy texture.
 I also find it convenient to just grab prepped fruit from the freezer without having to worry about whether it's ripe or not.

 That being said, you can definitely substitute either fresh banana or pineapple if you like.
 The smoothie will be thinner, so you may wish to start with less milk at first and add more as needed to get the desired texture.